 Thursday, January 12, 2012

-My Rust-Oleum Cabinet and Countertop Transformations are complete!
-You've Come A Long Way, Baby...
+My Rust-Oleum Cabinet and Countertop Transformations are complete...
+You've Come A Long Way, Baby!

-With a lot of elbow grease and I mean A LOT, you can change the look of your kitchen for about 500 bucks.
+With a lot of elbow grease and I mean a lot, you can change the look of your kitchen for about 500 bucks.

-Here's a "Before" photo:
+Here's some "Before" photos:

 Photobucket